objektiivinenironia/inform6suomi/README.txt

 More info (in finnish) at
 http://code.google.com/p/inform6suomi

 The version 6/11 of the Inform Library is copyright Graham Nelson 1993-2004.
-Full release notes and instructions for it are available at http://www.inform-fiction.org
+Full release notes and instructions are available at http://www.inform-fiction.org